Image of models and plastic free alternatives

 For some lucky souls the sun may well shine on your festival experience, so be sure to bring the sun cream.
 Check the label before you purchase as some creams contain micro-plastics.

 And for those of you who can't leave the tent without a face full of glitter, be sure to bag yourself some eco-glitter.
-Unlike standard glitter it doesn't contain micro-plastics (instead it's made from plant cellulose and the teeniest amount of aluminium).
+Unlike standard glitter it doesn't contain micro-plastics (instead it's usually made from plant cellulose and the teeniest amount of aluminium).

 photo man applying sun cream